veltenlab/mitoClone/README.md

 Please make sure to set your environmental python variables correctly for use of gurobi.
 See for example the `python_env` parameter used in the `muta_cluster` function.

 Again please view the R vignettes for usage possibilities.
-See the following webpages (located in the cloned github folder) for various tutorials.
+See the following webpages (located in the cloned github folder `inst/doc`) for various tutorials.

 **callingCohort**: Instructions on how to filter mitochondrial mutations using the strategy applied in the manuscript (typical runtime: > 5 minutes on a single CPU)